What is a Study Permit?

 2. Letter of Acceptance from Northeastern University.

 The Proof of Acceptance letter along with the admissions documents from Northeastern should be uploaded.
-If there are any conditions listed in the Acceptance letter please be sure to upload proof that you have met all conditions prior to submitting any immigration application.
+You should plan to upload both the Proof of Acceptance (POA) letter, as well as the general Northeastern admissions letter to your application.
+If there are any conditions listed in your admissions offer, please be sure to upload proof that you have met all conditions prior to submitting any immigration application.

 4. Proof of Financial support